MIT-Emerging-Talent/ET6-practice-code-review/README.md

 - **Maher 🛣️**
   *Fun Fact:* "I really like playing rugby."

-- **Malak 🌳**
+- **Malak ❇️**
-  *Fun Fact:* "The city drains me; nature restores me."
+  *Fun Fact:* "I look for purpose in almost everything I do."

 - **Abdulrahman 🕊**
   *Fun Fact:* "I'm a medical student who codes and leads teams—blending science, tech, and leadership in a unique way!
 I also love cats."

 ---